ShereeMorphett/PintPath/README.md

-# **Brewery Explorer App**
+# **PintPath App**

-The Brewery Explorer App is a cross-platform application built with Qt Quick and QML, designed to fetch and display brewery data from Ireland.
+The PintPath App is a cross-platform application built with Qt Quick and QML, designed to fetch and display brewery data from Ireland.
 The app integrates a RESTful API to provide real-time information and demonstrates key Qt functionalities, including the signal-slot mechanism, dynamic UI updates, and multi-platform deployment.

 Key Features:
 - Identify the **northernmost** and **southernmost** breweries.